integration

 Existing patient rescheduling

 A patient with a cleaning scheduled for next Wednesday realizes they have a conflict.
 They call at lunch — the front desk is handling another patient at checkout and the call goes to the second ring, then voicemail.
 Instead of leaving a message (which many patients do not do), they reach Anna.
-Anna verifies their identity, checks their appointment in Dentrix, confirms the cancellation, offers available slots later in the week, and books the new time.
-The original slot is freed for another booking.
+Anna confirms the cancellation, offers available slots later in the week from your calendar, and books the new time — then texts your front desk to update Dentrix.
 The patient hangs up rescheduled rather than becoming a no-show.

 Industry data from the Levin Group suggests dental practices lose 5-8% of scheduled revenue to no-shows annually.
 A meaningful share of those no-shows had scheduling friction earlier in the cycle that a frictionless rescheduling call could have resolved.